sunfounder/ezblock3/docs/source/home_page.rst

 Home Page
 ===================

-When we open ezblock, we can see the homepage, as shown below:
+When we open EzBlock, we can see the homepage, as shown below:

 .. image:: img/sp210805_135127.png